Psalms For Life

 Psalm 101

-The king’s integrity
+The integrity of the King

 Power easily corrupts, though not when we exercise it as God does, which is what he calls us to do.
 This psalm expresses the king’s commitment to do just that, thus setting an example for all to follow.